iserikba/EDPS-PLC-Data-Acquisition-System/readme.md

  ┣ 📂 edpsrun      # Source/Binaries for the Application Starter module
  ┣ 📂 FDIS         # Source/Binaries for the Foreign Data Interface System
  ┣ 📂 LEIS         # Source/Binaries for the Local Engine Interface System
+ ┣ 📂 OpcS7		   # Source/Binaries for the Client of the OPC Step7 API
+ ┣ 📂 SIS          # Source/Binaries for the PLC Coomunication Interface
  ┗ 📂 SAPI         # Source/Binaries for the specific API communication layers

 ```